-City Barbs was founded in 2005 by members of a small ad hoc community group who got tired of waiting weeks for their letters to appear in the local newspapers.
-Thus the first, foremost and continuing mission has always been to give voice to more opinions than was possible before.
+City Barbs was founded in 2005 by members of a small community group who got tired of waiting weeks for their letters to appear in the local newspapers.
+Thus the first, foremost, and continuing mission has always been to provide an additional point of view.

-Since then the blog has also grown to embrace other purposes, including:
+Since then the blog has also grown to embrace other purposes, such as:

-City Barbs reserves the right to edit or reject any post or comment the editor finds to be nonfactual, excessively inflammatory or disrespectful of City Barbs contributors or readers.
+Join us on Facebook or Twitter to comment on postings.
+Keep in mind we may not allow postings on Facebook until you’ve been a member for a couple weeks, so you can soak up a bit of the culture first.
+City Barbs reserves the right to edit or reject any post or comment it finds to be nonfactual, excessively inflammatory, or disrespectful of City Barbs’ contributors or readers.

-When a correction is made we place it at the top of the original post along with the date of correction.
+We place a correction of fact at the top of the original post along with the date of correction.
 We might also publish a correction in a separate post if the error is discovered one or more days after the original story appeared.

-Minor mistakes (typos, grammar, word choice) are corrected without notifying readers.
+Minor mistakes (typos, grammar, word choice, re-phrasing for better clarity) are corrected without notifying readers.

-As with the handling of factual errors, watch for updates at the tops of the original posts along with dates of additions.
+Watch for updates at the tops of original posts along with the dates of additions or significant clarifications.

-Clarifications are typically found in comments sections at this site and among members of the City Barbs Facebook Group.
+You will also find additional insights in discussions among members of the City Barbs Facebook Group.

-Sometimes you will notice that a post contains unanswered questions and guesses as to what’s going on.
-This is a device used to expose the myths and faults of so-called “transparent” systems and is often more in tune with our purposes than filling in every single blank.
-So while we welcome unsolicited contributions of tips and background, please keep in mind that the existence of holes in citizen-accessed knowledge is sometimes partly or entirely the point of a post.
+Sometimes you’ll notice that a post contains unanswered questions and guesses as to what’s going on.
+This is a device for exposing the myths and faults of so-called “transparent” local governments as accessed by citizens, and is often more in tune with our purposes than filling in every single blank.
+In other words, revealing holes in what is supposed to be readily available information is sometimes partly or entirely the point of a post.